csev/dj4e/assn/dj4e_hello.md

 * Edit `dj4e/urls.py` to include the `home/urls.py` file.
 Do *not* add any redirect route like we used in the locallibrary / catalog application.

-* Edit the `home/urls.py` file to add a path that routes the '' path to a function-based view named `index()`, a class-based view named `HomeView()`, or diapatch the path directly to a view named `home.html`.
+* Edit the `home/urls.py` file to add a path that routes the '' path to a direct template view pointing at a file `home/templates/main_home.html`

-* If you did not make a direct to template path, edit the `home/views.py` file to produce a view that says "Hello World ... " and some additional text about cats and/or any text or meta tag that the autograder is asking for.
+* Edit `home/templates/main_home.html` and put in some text that says "Hello World ... " and some additional text about cats and/or any text or meta tag that the autograder is asking for.